 Professional advice on database administration is strongly recommended that would take into account the DB specifics as well as all of the above aspects.

 Determine a Suitable Pruning Offset¶

-When pruning all divulged contracts, the participant operator can choose the pruning offset as follows:
+When pruning all divulged contracts, the participant operator can choose the pruning offset (provided that the suitable ACS commitments have already been exchanged) as follows: